Stainless steel cookware set neatly arranged on a kitchen counter — non-toxic and durable option for healthy cooking.

 🔥 How to Clean Stuck-On Food

-Don’t panic when things stick — it’s part of the stainless steel journey.
+Don’t panic when things stick — it’s part of the stainless steel cookware journey.
 But luckily, there are ways to clean stuck-on food without damaging your pans:

 1. Vinegar + Baking Soda Method